We have put together the most frequently asked questions about TourCert and our offers. Feel free to contact us if your question remains unanswered.

 Key features of the certification are long-term orientation and process orientation.
 This is the only way to achieve continuous development and improvement of sustainability performance.
 In order to achieve a constant improvement in performance, TourCert relies on the empowerment of the participating companies and the inclusion of all service partners.

-In 5 steps to the TourCert Check
+In 5 steps to the TourCert qualification

-For the TourCert Check, you sign our sustainability guidelines (Step 1) and name a person responsible for sustainability in your company (Step 2).
+For the TourCert qualification, you sign our sustainability guidelines (Step 1) and name a person responsible for sustainability in your company (Step 2).
 Afterwards, our simple and clear checklist, the TourCert Selfcheck, helps you with self-assessment regarding the sustainability of your products and services (step 3).
 Improvement measures are derived from the status quo analysis and measures are initiated (step 4).
 TourCert checks the requirements using a desktop control (step 5).

 In 6 steps to certification